 For some patients, time is the difference between survival and fatality.
-Mother nature does not always concentrate in causing people harm to just daylight hours so getting medical attention 24/7 is key.
+Mother nature does not always concentrate on causing people harm just during daylight hours so getting medical attention 24/7 is key.
 Depending on the country and the local area, the capabilities of their local medevac helicopter can vary dramatically.

 Some EMS helicopters may only be allowed to operate between lit airports and hospital helipads whereas, some may be able to land in the closest park or field even on the darkest nights.
 The more capabilities the helicopter and crew have, the more the operation will cost.

 Medevac helicopters can be simple single-pilot, single-engine over-the-city-only operations or be complex, twin-engine, dual-pilot all-weather capable machines.